 We will dispose of parts removed during the course of our work.
 The foregoing will be at the contract partner’s expense.
 However, the foregoing will not apply if we discern a special interest on behalf of the contract partner in retaining any removed parts (e.g. for providing proof/ evidence or due to an existing residual/ a salvage value).

 We will hold in our inventory during and subsequent to our services any removed parts that will not be disposed of pursuant to the previous Item as well as any objects that need to undergo repairs, inspection, or that need maintenance work.
 If such warehousing will exceed a period of six weeks, we will levy adequate storage charges.
 Lump sum storage charges will amount to € 100,00 per commenced week.
 The contract partner has the right to submit proof of lower storage costs while we have the right to submit back-up for higher storage costs.

 We will demand that the contract partner pick up the stored object/s.
 If the contract partner fails to respond to this demand, or under the circumstances when we have undertaken the transportation, delivery to the contract partner is not possible, we will grant the contract partner an adequate period of additional time to pick up these stored objects.
 Should the contract partner fail to respond to this demand, we will be justified and authorized to make arbitrary use of the objects and/ or to dispose of them at the contract partner’s expense.

 To the extent no determination to the contrary was made, training provided by us does not authorize participants to perform required maintenance work such as e.g. general overhauls.

-4.8.
-Service Equipment Rental
+4.8 Service Equipment Rental